 Figure 5.
 Temperature distribution of the Nobi plain at -100m below sea level.
-Arrows indicate the flow direction of groundwater [4].
+Arrows indicate the flow direction of groundwater (Uchida and Sakura, 1999).

-underground thermal utilization, it is better to reach effective aquifers at shallower depths.
-In the case of Nagoya, the distribution of the Toriiimatsu gravel bed is shallower in the east than in the west, and needed heat may therefore be extracted using a shorter heat exchanger in the eastern part of the area.
-Although gravel beds with strong groundwater flow have highly effective thermal conductivity, the gravel bed alone does not constitute the entire depth of the borehole in many cases.
+In order to decrease the initial cost of underground thermal utilization, it is better to reach effective aquifers at shallower depths.
+In the case of Nagoya, the distribution of the Toriiomatsu gravel bed is shallower in the east than in the west, and needed heat may therefore be extracted using a shorter heat exchanger in the eastern part of the area.
+Although gravel beds with strong groundwater flow have higher effective thermal conductivity, the gravel bed alone does not constitute the entire depth of the borehole in many cases.
 The velocity of groundwater flow and the heat properties of other beds are also important factors.

-The underground temperature distribution of the Nobi plain including Nagoya was estimated based on temperature measurements from observation wells for land subsidence (Figure 5, [4]).
+The underground temperature distribution of the Nobi plain including Nagoya was estimated based on temperature measurements from observation wells for land subsidence (Uchida and Sakura, 1999) (Figure 5).
 In the Nobi plain, groundwater is recharged in the northern part of the plain and flows toward the central part and toward the ocean.
 Based on this groundwater flow, temperature is predicted to be lower at the recharge area and higher in the central area.
 It is also important to collect temperature data for underground thermal utilization and to develop appropriate techniques to evaluate the suitability of installation.